Aubrey de Grey: Sexual harassment allegations and aftermath

 In August 2021, following allegations of sexual harassment by two women, de Grey was put on administrative leave by the SENS Research Foundation (SRF).

-Both women describe situations in which he, {...} explicitly spoke with them about sex.
-According to Halioua’s account, he told her that it was her responsibility to sleep with SENS donors to encourage financial contributions.
-Deming was 17 when, she alleges, de Grey told her he wanted to speak with her about his “adventurous love life.”
-Deming says that when she recently became aware that this was not a one-off incident, she was “angry to realize that Aubrey inappropriately propositioned more than one woman, many in the community knew about it, and no one did anything,” she writes.

 The SRF board of directors decided to remove de Grey from his position as chief science officer, severing all ties with him following the report that he had allegedly attempted to interfere with the investigation.

-The independent investigator determined that de Grey made inappropriate remarks to Deming and Halioua.
+The independent investigator found that various other allegations against de Grey were not substantiated.
+However, the investigator determined that de Grey made inappropriate remarks to the two complainants.
 The investigator also decided de Grey's attempt to communicate with Halioua via a third party constituted interference, although de Grey stated he believed that phase of the investigation had concluded.
-The investigator found that various other allegations against de Grey were not substantiated.

 In March 2022, SRF released a statement regarding de Grey's employment affirming that while his actions "did substantiate instances of poor judgment and boundary-crossing behaviors, Dr. de Grey is not a sexual predator."

 De Grey's removal from SRF led three major donors to sue SRF for fraud, where they alleged that at the time they had donated (July 2021) the SRF board was already engineering de Grey’s removal but had concealed this from the wider world.
 The donors said that had they known that de Grey would not be substantially responsible for disbursing donated funds they would not have donated.
 The suit was settled within three months and did not proceed to a discovery phase.
 The nature of the settlement was not made public, but de Grey has stated that the LEV Foundation, his new organization, was formed "as a result".
-Another lawsuit making similar accusations was filed by donor April Okita on November 21st, 2024.
+Another lawsuit making similar accusations was filed by donor April Okita on November 21, 2024.